Twentysix26/Red-Docs/red/red_faq.md

 [No, it is not.
 Red is a chatbot, commands go in the chat.](/Red-Docs/red_getting_started)

+### Red doesn't respond to my commands

+- Make sure Red is active.
+Check that the console is open.
+Like any other software it won't work if it's not open.
+- Make sure that you're using the correct prefix.
+This is the prefix you set during the initial configuration and it's displayed on the console.
+- Make sure that Red has `read messages` AND `send messages` [permissions](https://support.discordapp.com/hc/en-us/articles/206029707) in the channel you're trying to issue commands in

+### Red doesn't respond to some commands.
+They seem to be mod / admin ones.

+Make sure that you're the owner by checking in the console.
+The owner is automatically set to who owns the application.
+If you created the bot user with another account by mistake you can use `[p]set owner` to set yourself as owner.

 ### How do I make it join a channel? / I installed and it won't join a voice channel

 Red *has no need* to get into a voice channel as soon as it gets installed nor *you need* to make her join manually.